ronil-gwalani/RonImagePickerLibrary/README.md

 ## Support

-For any questions or support related to Image Picker Library, you can reach out to us at ronilgwalani@colourmoon.com, pushpendra@thecolourmoon.com or join our community forum.
+For any questions or support related to Image Picker Library, you can reach out to us at ronilgwalani@colourmoon.com or join my community forum.

 ## Credits

-The Image Picker Library library was developed by [Ronil Gwalani](https://github.com/ronilgwalnai)
+The Image Picker Library library was developed by [Ronil Gwalani](https://github.com/ronilgwalnai) feel free to contact in case of any query.